2018 English cricket season: South Africa women tour

 South Africa won the first match at Worcester by seven wickets before England levelled the series at Hove after scoring 331 runs.
 The final match saw another strong England batting performance at Canterbury with Tammy Beaumont scoring her second century of the series as England won by seven wickets.
 Beaumont was named as player of the series.

 England in Scotland

 England played a single ODI against Scotland at The Grange Club in Edinburgh on 10 June.
-The Scotland side scored 371/5 and bowled England out for 365 to win by six runs, the first time they had beaten England in an ODI.
-The Scottish score was the highest made by an Associate team against a Full Member side and included a score of 140 not out from Calum MacLeod.
+The Scotland team scored 371/5 and bowled England out for 365 to win by six runs, the first time they had beaten England in an ODI.
+The Scottish score was the highest made by an Associate team against a Full Member team and included a score of 140 not out from Calum MacLeod.
 Despite a century from Jonny Bairstow, England fell short of what would have been their highest ODI run chase.
 The match was the England team's only away fixture during the 2018 English season.